mlposey/mutably/README.md

 environment variables.
 See [the docker-compose file](./docker-compose.yaml) for a list of required variables.

+The REST documentation can be found on the host at port 80 and the REST service at port 8080.

 ## Development Pipeline
 It is important that the main branch stays production ready.
 This goal is accomplished by only introducing changes through PRs--which are only accepted